18020132/dao-duc-tung.github.io/src/pages/ml-skills/the-ultimate-machine-learning-system/intro-to-ml-systems-design-part-2-the-ml-lifecycle/index.md

 After you reached the limit of simple models and your use case demands significant model improvement.

+## Ending

+Some people define the ML lifecycle differently but in general, things just happen around four pillars which are problem definition, data engineering, ML model development, and deployment.
+I do make it simple, but I don't oversimplify it.

 <!-- MARKDOWN LINKS & IMAGES -->

 [processes]: /assets/images/ml-skills/the-ultimate-machine-learning-system/intro-to-ml-systems-design-part-2-the-ml-lifecycle/processes.jpg